OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0110.md

 - Make sure the traffic is sent to the proxy.
 - Disable the TLS verification of any HTTPS connection.

-There are generally two approaches to this: **reFlutter** and **Frida**.
+There are generally two approaches to this: **@MASTG-TOOL-0100** and **@MASTG-TOOL-0039**.

-- **reFlutter**: This tool creates a modified version of the Flutter module which is then repackaged into the IPA.
+- **@MASTG-TOOL-0100**: This tool creates a modified version of the Flutter module which is then repackaged into the IPA.
 It configures the internal libraries to use a specified proxy and disable the TLS verification.
-- **Frida**: The [disable-flutter-tls.js script](https://github.com/NVISOsecurity/disable-flutter-tls-verification) can dynamically remove the TLS verification without the need for repackaging.
+- **@MASTG-TOOL-0039**: The [disable-flutter-tls.js script](https://github.com/NVISOsecurity/disable-flutter-tls-verification) can dynamically remove the TLS verification without the need for repackaging.
 As it doesn't modify the proxy configuration, additional steps are needed (e.g. VPN, DNS, iptables, WIFI hotspot).

-## Intercepting Traffic using reFlutter
+## Intercepting Traffic using @MASTG-TOOL-0100

 1. Patch the app to enable traffic interception.